Ridvanz/Formula-V/README.md

 Hitting an obstacle or a wall incurs additional penalties on the velocities.

-The inputs can be supplied by either pressing the direction keys or with "wasd" when rendering is turned on, or by the act function of the Agent class.
+The inputs can be supplied by either pressing the direction keys or WASD when rendering is turned on, or by the act function of the Agent class.

 The Agent.act function takes as input the state of the environment, which includes information about the player and currently instantiated obstacles, and returns the control inputs u_x and u_y.
 Your assignment is to rewrite this class such that the car navigates through the obstacles as fast a possible.
 The score is equal to the distance traveled (player_y) after 3600 ingame ticks (60 seconds).

 ##Observations
 The game.observe method returns a numpy array containing the current states of the onscreen objects that you may use to control the agent.
 Here is an example of an observation: